DavidBM/MultipleCallbacks/README.md

 [![Build Status](https://travis-ci.org/DavidBM/MultipleCallbacks.svg)](https://travis-ci.org/DavidBM/MultipleCallbacks)

-execute a callback after the execution of other callbacks.
+**Execute a callback after the execution of other callbacks.**

+_Note: If you're reading this, probably you want to use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) instead of this library_

 Usage
 =====